Xaque8787/m3uparser/README.md

 ### Examples and Explanations
 **SCRUB_HEADER**

 First thing to do would be to look at a line from one or all of the m3u files you plan to parse.
 The SCRUB_HEADER value should be a string of characters that is in each 'group-title=' value of the #EXTINF line.
 Take the below as an example, you can see that in each of the group-title= value that there is the string **"Movie VOD",HD :** that comes before each movie title and year.
 To "scrub" this line, you could add "HD :" to the SCRUB_HEADER value in the compose, and it will remove the value + everything that precedes it.
 This is required to correctly parse the titles, year, and other information for TV and Movies.
-The SCRUB_HEADER function is applied to all lines in thr m3u file, while REMOVE_TERMSis applied to titles set in the CLEANERS value, and live tv streams are processed seperatly.
+The SCRUB_HEADER function is applied to all lines in thr m3u file, while REMOVE_TERMS is applied to all titles that are set in the CLEANERS value, while live tv streams are processed seperatly without SRUB_HEADER or REMOVE_TERMS applied.
 ```
 #EXTINF:0 group-title="Movie VOD",HD : The Crow 1994
 #EXTGRP:Movie VOD